AnyFetch/developers.anyfetch.com/guides/concepts/templating.md

 </article>
 ```

-The system is the same for every call. `/document_types` cna be cached for faster access to templating information.
+The system is the same for every call. `/document_types` can be cached for faster access to templating information.